TNuzzi/wriststrap/README.md

 **NOTE** MD is not allowing me to color the table cells to give a visual color with the hex number.
 For now here is the TSS class name with the assigned hex numbers.

-Background, Color and Table Seperator Color TSS classes
+Background, Color, Table Seperator Color, and Scrollable Page Control Seperator TSS classes

 <table>
     <tr>